eliasluoma/The-Battle-of-Neighborhoods/README.md

-# The-Battle-of-Neighborhoods-Week-1
+# The-Battle-of-Neighborhoods
-Capstone Project - The Battle of Neighborhoods (Week 1)
+Capstone Project - The Battle of Neighborhoods (Weeks 1 - 2)